blackpill0w/Game-Engine-2D/README.md

 player_id = engine.world_manager.new_character();
-// Make spritesheet active for an entity engine.spritesheet_manager.bind_spritesheet(player_id, sh_id1);
+// Make spritesheet active for an entity
+// The first sprite in spritesheet is used by default (the one located at (0, 0)) engine.spritesheet_manager.bind_spritesheet(player_id, sh_id1);

 // These depend on how your spritesheet is organised.